danielrbradley/AssessmentAnywhere/Roadmap.markdown

 ## V.next
 - User sharing of assessments
 - Undo/redo of all actions
+- Custom candidate ordering
-- Column re-ordering (limited to percentage & grade)
+- Column re-ordering (limited to percentage & grade?)